DW Akademie in Cambodia | Asia | DW | 21.11.2024

 Local partners: Cambodian Center for Independent Media (CCIM), Ministry of Education, Youth and Sport, Open Institute, Paññāsāstra University of CambodiaKhmer Youth Association

-Focus: Civic participation and dialogue, media and information literacy, participation of disadvantaged groups
+Focus: Media and information literacy, civic participatin and dialogue, participation of disadvantaged groups

 DW recommends